BlinkSun/WinPilot/README.md

 ## 🔐 Privacy

-🧠 All context is kept locally except when explicitly sent to OpenAI.
+🧠 All context is kept locally except when explicitly sent to the AI provider.
 You can choose to disable auto-send.

 ---